pjmakey2/dyn_django/README.md

 * Delete record

-## Let's create a CRUD for the product model, to see what we can do in detail
+## Let's create a CRUD for the model product, to see it in action.
  * Define a template with the following structure:
    * ### HTML
         ```html